Jiayi Lu

 I’m a psycholinguist and a syntactician.

 The central question of my recent and ongoing research is how linguistic input leads to changes in a speaker’s knowledge and behavior (through acquisition or in-the-moment adaptation).
 In my dissertation, I examined the underlying mechanism of the syntactic satiation effect: the effect whereby repeated exposure to degraded sentences increases speakers’ acceptability ratings for such sentences.
-Other related research outputs include Lu, Villata, and Sprouse (in prep), Lu, Merchan, Wang, and Degen (2024), Lu, Frank, and Degen (2024), Lu, Wright, and Degen (2022), and Lu, Lassiter and Degen (2021).
+Other work on syntactic adaptation and satiation include Lu, Villata, and Sprouse (in prep), Lu, Merchan, Wang, and Degen (2024), Lu, Frank, and Degen (2024), Lu, Wright, and Degen (2022), and Lu, Lassiter and Degen (2021).
+More recently, I am collaborating with my colleague Eszter Ronai to examine the phenomenon of scalar implicature adaptation, and its underlying mechanism.

-In my recent work, I am examining how speakers of different languages came to acquire different syntactic knowledge from input, and how the systematic syntactic variation can be explained by a combination of the architecture of grammar, the systematic variability in the input data children are exposed to, and a learning mechanism that allows generalization from observed structures to unobserved ones.
-Example works include Lu, Legate, and Yang (2025, in prep), and Lu, Papineau, Jeong, Hernandez, Goodwin, and Anttila (2025).
+In my recent work, I have also examined how speakers of different languages came to acquire different syntactic knowledge from input, and how the systematic syntactic variation can be explained by a combination of the architecture of grammar, the systematic variability in the input data children are exposed to, and a learning mechanism that allows generalization from observed structures to unobserved ones.
+Example works include Lu, Legate, and Yang (2026), and Lu, Papineau, Jeong, Hernandez, Goodwin, and Anttila (2025).

 In sum, my recent and ongoing work combines my interests in both psycholinguistics and syntax: it answers key syntactic questions about how movement and locality constraints are encoded in our linguistic knowledge, while also informing how such representations are shaped by variable linguistic input during language acquisition and in-the-moment linguistic adaptation.